opencog/opencog/opencog/nlp/learn/run-ull/README-run.md

 ------------------------

  -- `utilities.scm` the functions in this files are used to specify the
-                    command-line arguments for getting processing mode,
+                    command-line arguments for getting language and
-                    language and database details.
+                    database details.

- -- `det-db-uri.sh` script used to determine the database name, postgres user
-                    and password according to the language given as input (inside config folder).

  -- `det-port-num.sh` script used to determine the port number for the cogserver,
-                      takes as input the processing mode and the language (inside config folder).
+                      takes as language the processing mode and the language (inside config folder).

  -- `opencog-pairs-??.conf` contains configuration settings for the cogserver,
                       including the language-specific port to use (inside config folder).

+ -- `opencog-cmi-??.conf` same as above but with particular configurations
+                          for MI computing (inside config folder).

  -- `opencog-mst-??.conf` same as above but with particular configurations
                           for MST parsing (inside config folder).